garrandall/popular-music-data/tracks/i-wish-it-would-rain-gladys-knight-and-the-pips.md

 Let it pour and I got the power
 To let it rain, not gonna stay inside
 Let it rain, let it rain
-Ohh-ohh-ohh, let it rain, let it rain
+Ohh-oh-oh, let it rain, let it rain